 Representatives of the Business Value-Oriented Product Management (BVOPDM) office participate in the definition of project risk and play a major role in the prevention of possible product risks.

-The BVOP recommends describing negative scenarios for potential undesired product directions after the product is released to the intended audience.
-Defining of action plans is also recommended.
+The BVOP recommends describing negative scenarios for potential undesired directions that the product may take after it is released to the intended audience.
+Defining action plans is also recommended.

 - Users do not accept and use the product at all.

-- Users adoption is below the estimated minimum levels.
+- User adoption is below the estimated minimum levels.

-- Users adoption is higher than the estimated levels.
+- User adoption is higher than the estimated levels.

-- Product features do not satisfy the users and market demands.
+- Product features do not satisfy the users’ and market’s demands.

-- Product support is slower than the velocity of the market and users demands.
+- Product support is slower than the velocity of the market and the users' demands.

 - Usability issues.

 Other risk topics and scenarios may relate to:

 Operational processes, price, quality, regulations, users' cultural and behavioral specifics, etc.

 Not accepting the product is the worst possible scenario.
 In this case, the organization may need to create strategies to withdraw the product from the market and eliminate certain procedures in order to reduce losses.

 The BVOPDM office and key roles at the organization plan such strategies and prepare for such possible scenarios right from the very beginning of the product planning.

 Estimated losses should be defined, and all key roles in the organization must be aware of them.